Hakenberg Victory Column

 Can I buy tickets online?

-Information about online ticket purchasing is not provided; visit the official website for the latest details.
+Information about ticket purchasing is not specified, so it is advisable to check the official website for details on entry fees and purchasing options.

 Are there restrooms and cafes?